BenutzerEinsZweiDrei/Open-Learning-Paths/README.md

 Two generel learning ressources that you should know, but dont cover learning paths are [FreeLearningList](https://freelearninglist.org/) and [NoExcuseList](http://noexcuselist.com/).

 [Coursebuffet](https://www.coursebuffet.com/subjects) bietet viele Lernpfade, dabei werden aber nur Kurse nach ihrem Schwierigkeitsgrad sortiert.
 Auf [MyEducationPath](http://myeducationpath.com/paths/) können Nutzer eigene MOOC Lernpfade erstellen.
+Die Besten wurden hier hinzugefügt.
 Die [Open Source Society University](https://github.com/ossu/) hat eine aktive Community und bietet 3 Computer Studiengänge an mit hohem Qualitätsanspruch.
 Diese wurden hier aufgelistet.

 Khan Academy and [Simple Studies](https://www.studie.xyz/) offers in-depth courses on various subjects for free but they are rarely on university level. edX offers MicroBachelors and MicroMasters and various other Certificates for free.
 [Alison](https://alison.com/learning-paths) offers various learning paths and certificates for free which you can often complete in one weekeend.
 Udemy, [Coursera](https://blog.coursera.org/introducing-career-learning-paths/), Udacity, Futurelearn and a lot of universities nowadays offer online degrees that you have to pay for.
 For example the [Open University](http://www.openuniversity.edu) and the [University of the People](https://www.uopeople.edu) cost around 4800$ to 26000$.